Reception

 Thank you for your continued support in making this term a successful and enriching experience for our children!
 Together, we can inspire a love of learning and exploration.

-This half term our focus for PSHE is 'Relationships'
+This half term our focus for PSHE is 'Changing me'

 There is a wonderful website below that is useful for your child and for you as a parent.
 It has games and information about feelings, health, illnesses and sections on body image, mental health and much more.
 There is also a section for you, the parent, to refer to for information on the school nurse and it shows local Solihull support services.